elliottcoops/Number-Plate-Recognition/README.md

 ### Training

-Neural network is trained on the standard OCR dataset which contains 50k images of characters.
+The Neural network is trained on the standard OCR dataset which contains 50k images of characters.

-In addition, data is augmented 5 times per image from a mix of rotation, translation and zooming.
+The training data is augmented 5 times per image from a mix of rotation, translation and zooming.
 This attains a total train set of size 100k

 ### Constants